Sukjeongmun Gate

 Know Before You Go

-Access to the area requires identification such as a passport.
-Those without proper identification will be denied entry.
+Access to the area many require identification such as a passport.
+Those without proper identification may be denied entry.

 Closed on Mondays.